-Could you live on nothing but ‘waste’ food for a month?Posted by admin 24 Mar 2019
+Could you live on nothing but ‘waste’ food for a month?Posted by Joe Quigley-Jones 24 Mar 2019

-And he says supermarkets were his go-to place for his weekly shop.
-But he’s turned his back not only on supermarkets but also on all food shops for a month, and has taken on a challenge of only eating ‘waste food’, which has been intercepted from heading to a landfill site or an incinerator by local food waste group CURB: The Real Junk Food Project Southampton.
+He is a foodie who loves to cook from scratch.
+He made the family meals when his two children were younger.
+Also he’s always enjoyed shopping for ingredients and picking up that special thing to complete a dish.
+He says supermarkets were his go-to place for his weekly shop.
+However he’s turned his back not only on supermarkets but also on all food shops for a month.
+He has taken on a challenge of only eating ‘waste’ food.
+Food intercepted from before heading to a landfill site or an incinerator by local food waste group CURB: The Real Junk Food Project Southampton.

 The food is largely donated to the project by shops, restaurants and cafes, and would have been binned, although it is all perfectly edible.
 It may be short dated or the shop may have over ordered a particular item and have a surplus.

 Alex is one of a team of eight members of CURB who have formed a team called Race Against Waste and together will be running the ABP Southampton Half Marathon on April 24.
 The aim of the team is to help raise awareness about food waste and as part of this, they are all eating nothing but ‘waste food’ throughout April.

 Some of the team are seasoned ‘bin divers.’
 They have experience in foraging in supermarket bins for edible food to redistribute it.
 But Alex is fairly new to the waste food movement, having become involved in CURB Southampton late last year.

 A freelance business writer, he moved to Portswood, Southampton, from a village outside Winchester in August.

 He immediately found he was able to live in a more environmentally-friendly way.
 This included being able to walk or cycle to independent local shops to do his food shopping.
 This is instead of having to drive to the nearest supermarket, and not needing a car to commute to work.